colonelwatch/server-dotfiles/README.md

 ## Post-install

-2. Install `git` with the command `sudo apt install git`
+3. Install `git` with the command `sudo apt install git`

-3. Clone this repository with the command `git clone https://github.com/colonelwatch/server-dotfiles .dotfiles`, call `cd .dotfiles && ./bootstrap.sh`
+4. Clone this repository with the command `git clone https://github.com/colonelwatch/server-dotfiles .dotfiles`, call `cd .dotfiles && ./bootstrap.sh`

-4. Authorize thunderbolt dock through `boltctl`
+5. Authorize thunderbolt dock through `boltctl`

-5. Restart
+6. Restart

 ## Post-bootstrap

-6. SSH with tunneling into the server by running the command `ssh -L 53682:localhost:53682 kenny@kenny-server` on another machine with a web browser
+7. SSH with tunneling into the server by running the command `ssh -L 53682:localhost:53682 kenny@kenny-server` on another machine with a web browser

-7. Call `cd .dotfiles && ./recovery.sh`, which includes manual prompts and recovery
+8. Call `cd .dotfiles && ./recovery.sh`, which includes manual prompts and recovery

-8. Restart
+9. Restart

+10. Reenable the backup procedures that were targeting the server